Sifu Tom Braithwaite

 - Bronze Medalist in Hong Kong Internal Kung Fu Championships 2003 (performing Tai Chi sword)

 Tom has been authorised to teach Dragon style kung fu by the Dragon Sign Athletic Association in Hong Kong, the governing body for the style.
-He is the first ever foreign president of the Dragon Sign Athletic Association and is also the first Westerner to have been awarded a teaching certificate by the Cheung Kwok Tai Wushu Association, qualifying him to teach Dragon, Yang style tai chi and Liu He Ba Fa.
+He is a foreign president of the Dragon Sign Athletic Association and is also the first Westerner to have been awarded a teaching certificate by the Cheung Kwok Tai Wushu Association, qualifying him to teach Dragon, Yang style tai chi and Liu He Ba Fa.

 Tom has been certified at advanced level with distinction at Yang style tai chi and Dragon style kung fu by the University of Hong Kong.
 He also holds certifications in Wadoryu Karate, Viet Va Dao and has a black belt Hung Kuen kung fu.